John Boessenecker

 Fascinated by frontier history, he published his first article at the age of fifteen.
 After earning a history degree in college, he worked as a police officer for eight years before going to law school.
-He has published numerous articles about the West.
+He has published numerous articles about the American Old West.
 Since 1988 he has also published eleven books about the frontier West and the lawmen, vigilantes and outlaws of the period.
 His 2016 biography of Texas Ranger Frank Hamer made the New York Times bestseller list.

 Life

 Boessenecker was born in San Francisco in 1953 and grew up in Mill Valley, California.
 He became interested in frontier history at an early age.
 At age fifteen, he sold his first article to a western magazine.
 He graduated from San Francisco State University with a B.A. degree in history in 1975.

 He worked as a police officer in Mill Valley and San Mateo, California, from 1974 to 1982.
-He studied for a J.D. degree at University of California’s Hastings College of the Law in San Francisco and was admitted to the California state bar in 1985.
+He studied for a J.D. degree at University of California's Hastings College of the Law in San Francisco and was admitted to the California state bar in 1985.